-The House will wow you from the moment you first glance its beautifully restored 1854 carriage house that exudes quaintness and historical elegance.
-Choose from greenery-surrounded sidewalk tables, fireside dining on the parlor level, a table on the second floor with a view of Gramercy Park, or a cozy spot at the Chef's Table in the wine cellar.
+The House will wow you from the moment you first glance the exterior of its beautifully restored 1854 carriage house that exudes quaintness and historical elegance.
+Choose from greenery-surrounded sidewalk tables, fireside dining on the parlor level, a table on the second floor with a view of Gramercy Park, or a cozy spot at the chef's table in the wine cellar.
 This perfect date-night location is cozy, comforting, and a wonderful spot to relax and enjoy the finer pleasures in life.